mercyswan/printf/README.md

 # printf

-A simple printf function built by Denis Maanga and Stephen Azeh for Alx software Engineering School.
+A simple printf function built by Mercy Musa and Aniekan for Alx software Engineering School.
 # Welcome

 Rebuild of the standard printf function in C. Our project required a function capable of printing with the %d, %c, %s, and %% specifiers to standard output. printf returns the number of characters printed (excluding the null byte at the end of strings).
 We were not asked to handle flag characters, field width, precision, or length.